revloc02/dndMarkdown/colver-5e-homebrew.md

 # Dynamic Initiative

-Dynamic Initiative is an initiative variant with the goal of creating extra layers of choice in combat by making different actions take different speeds, while being as quick and painless as possible.
-The rules of Dynamic Initiative are meant to be intuitive and simple, but here are the specific details of how the rules function.
+Dynamic Initiative is an initiative variant with the goal of creating extra layers of choice in combat by making different actions take different speeds, and at the same time being as quick and painless a system as possible.

 ## Rules